timothy-debock/geotools/modules/unsupported/s3-geotiff/readme.md

 ### Usage
-Using the above configuration in the s3.properties file the files on the S3 service can be accessed with the following URL style configuration in geoserver:
+Using the above configuration in the s3.properties file, the files on the S3 service can be accessed with the following URL style configuration in geoserver:
 >  alias://bucketname/filename.tiff
 * `alias`: The prefix you choose for the configuration of the endpoint
 * `bucketname`: The path to the folder where the geotiffs are stored